realpython/python-guide/docs/writing/tests.rst

   testing code is often the best they can do.
 They will or should discover the hot spots, where most difficulties arise, and the corner cases.
-If they have to add some functionality, the first step should be to add a test and, by this mean, ensure the new functionality is not already a working path that has not been plugged in the interface.
+If they have to add some functionality, the first step should be to add a test and, by this means, ensure the new functionality is not already a working path that has not been plugged into the interface.

 The Basics
 ::::::::::